fruitstudios/linkit/README.md

 ## On Craft 3

-Linkit for Craft 3 is now available in the Plugin Store
+Linkit for Craft 3 is now available in the Plugin Store ([Linkit on GitHub](https://github.com/fruitstudios/craft-linkit))

-## UPGRADING Pre 2.3.0???
+## Upgrading Pre 2.3.0?

 See upgrade details below.